TennoAndy/BE-Andros-News/README.md

 - .env.test

 Both of which will need to include PGDATABASE=<database_name_here>
-Database name can be found in `./db/seeds/setup.sql`.
+Database name can be found in `./db/seeds/setup.sql` .
 You can amend the name of your database with something of your own choice.

-**_THIS IS VITAL FOR CONNECTING THE TWO DATABASES LOCALLY_**
+**_THIS IS VITAL FOR CONNECTING THE TWO DATABASES LOCALLY._**

 ---